Business owners – COVID-19 emergency support measures

-For over 12 million low and modest-income families, who may require additional financial assistance, the Government is proposing to provide a one-time special payment by early May 2020 through the GSTC.
+For over 12 million low and modest-income families, who may require additional financial assistance, the federal government is providing a one-time special payment starting April through the GSTC.
 This will double the maximum annual GSTC payment amounts for the 2019-2020 year.
 The average boost to income will be close to $400 for single individuals and close to $600 for couples.
 This measure will inject $5.5 billion into the economy.

-For over 3.5 million families with children, who may also require additional support, the government is proposing to increase the maximum annual CCB payment amounts, only for the 2019-2020 year, by $300 per child.
+For over 3.5 million families with children, who may also require additional support, the government is increasing the maximum annual CCB payment amounts, only for the 2019-2020 year, by $300 per child.
 These families will also receive an extra $300 per child as part of their May payment.

 Together, the proposed enhancements of the GSTC and CCB will give a single parent with two children and low to modest income nearly $1,500 in additional short-term support.